ShepleySound/reading-notes/README.md

 # Code Fellow Reading Notes

-<center>This repository holds daily reading notes taken during the course of my time at Code Fellows.</center>
+This repository holds daily reading notes taken during the course of my time at Code Fellows.

 ## Table of Contents
 ### Code 201